jathanasiou/hexasquare/README.md

 ## Build
-Has been developer with python 3.11.
+Has been developed with python 3.11.
 Local builds with be done with Python3's `venv`:

 ### Linux
 ```bash